[AWS] How to perform ACM DNS authentication with IDCF Cloud DNS

 Conclusion

-The steps I introduced this time will be useful not only for IDCF DNS but also for any DNS that does not allow underscores (_) in the "value".
+The procedure I've described here should be helpful not only for IDCF DNS but also for any DNS where underscores (_) cannot be used in the "value".
 It

 's not a big deal, but when I first tried it, I didn't really understand where I was getting stuck.